 Abbott House welcomes children entering the United States from other countries without an adult guardian.
-We provide three Transitional Resource for Children (TRC) programs to support these children.
-The first is short-term care and support at our Irvington Campus while a family member or sponsor is identified.
+We provide two Transitional Resource for Children (TRC) programs to support these children.
+The first is short-term care and support while a family member or sponsor is identified.
 During their stay, children receive room and board, case management, counseling, legal, medical and educational services.
-We also support children with long-term and short-term foster care and adoption when a family member or sponsor is not available.
+The second program is to support children with long-term foster care and adoption when a family member or sponsor is not available.
 Bi-lingual foster families are recruited, trained, and supported.